 Update: The offer mentioned below is now expired.

-Big news: American Express is increasing the signup bonuses on most of its co-branded Delta credit cards until Tuesday, November 8.
+Big news: American Express is increasing the introductory bonuses on most of its co-branded Delta credit cards until Tuesday, November 8.
 The increases apply to both personal and business versions of the cards.

-The limited-time signup bonuses, which match the all-time highest ever publically-available bonus offered on these cards, are as follows:
+The limited-time welcome bonuses, which match the all-time highest ever publically-available bonus offered on these cards, are as follows:

 - Gold (the Gold Delta SkyMiles® Credit Card from American Express and the Gold Delta SkyMiles® Business Credit Card from American Express): A total of 60,000 Delta SkyMiles (50,000 after spending $2,000 in the first three months of card membership, and an additional 10,000 SkyMiles after spending an additional $1,000 within the first six months).In addition, American Express is offering a $50 statement credit after making a Delta purchase in the first three months, including tickets, gift card, or onboard purchases.
 These cards have an annual fee of $95, waived the first year.